How to brand a product

 How do those other products measure up on price, quality, range, style and packaging?
 And how about your customer service, shipping charges and any offers or loyalty programs?
 The areas where you’re strongest are the ones to really showcase in your product branding, because not only are they great features, they’re reasons to choose your product over the competition.

 Label, design, packaging, presentation… how your product looks is a huge part of its success, especially in a world of unboxing videos and detailed customer reviews.
 Great branding can help generate a buzz around your product, as well as creating a strong positive association with customers who appreciate the effort you’ve put in.
+Want to take great photos of your products for your online store?
+Check out our guide here.

 You don’t need to spend a fortune creating bespoke boxes and fancy tags – the personal touch can be just as successful in branding your product, especially if you’re a small business selling online.
 Ribbons, Stickers, even a swing-tags made from a MiniCard will help your product shine and create a glowing first impression.